Synthetic Data & Distillation

 Reinforcement learning from human feedback is deeply rooted in the idea of keeping a human influence on the models we are building.
 When the first models were trained successfully with RLHF, human data was the only viable way to improve the models in this way.

 As AI models got better, this assumption rapidly broke down.
 The possibility of synthetic data, which is far cheaper and easier to iterate on, enabled the proliferation from RLHF being the center of attention to the idea of a broader “post-training” shaping the models.
+This chapter provides a cursory overview of how and why synthetic data is replacing or expanding many pieces of the RLHF pipeline.

 The leading models need synthetic data to reach the best performance.
 Synthetic data in modern post-training encompasses many pieces of training – language models are used to generate new training prompts from seed examples [4], modify existing prompts, generate completions to prompts [5], provide AI feedback to create preference data [6], filter completions [7], and much more.
 Synthetic data is key to post-training.